eric-at-nocoast/zendesk-node-api/README.md

 These methods allow you to interact with users within Zendesk

 ### List Users
-Returns a promise containing an object of all users in your Zendesk
+Returns a promise containing an array of all users in your Zendesk

 ```javascript
 zendesk.users.list().then(function(users){